EvgenyKarkan/Feeds4U/README.md

 Simple RSS reader app.

 ## Contributions
-All PRs should be directed to the '_develop_' branch.
+Please ensure that all pull requests are directed to the 'develop' branch.

 ## Important Note
-Use code as you wish.
-Don't use app icons, and any kind of image assets - usage is strictly prohibited.
+You are free to use the code as you see fit, but please refrain from using any app icons or image assets, as their usage is strictly prohibited.
-Thanks!
+Thank you.

 ## Copyright
-Source code under MIT license.
+The source code is licensed under the MIT license.
-Exclusive rights to distribute the Feeds4U application through the Apple App Store belong only to me.
+However, exclusive rights to distribute the Feeds4U application through the Apple App Store are reserved only for me.
-Copyright (c) 2022 Evgeny Karkan.
+Copyright (c) 2023 Evgeny Karkan.
 All rights reserved.